 SeparatingSeparating from the military means that you leave the service before you retire. from Active Duty

 You have 90 days from your separation date to change your TRICARE health plan.

-You and your family may qualify for temporary health care coverage when you separate from the service or “get out” before you retire.
+Separating from the military means that you leave the service before you retire.
+You and your family may qualify for temporary health care coverage when you separate from the service.

 There are two programs for temporary coverage.
-You may qualify for:
+You may qualify for either:

 It’s important to remember that separating from is a different QLE than if you retire. >>Learn More

 Going on terminal leave isn’t a QLE.
 While you’re on terminal leave, you still have TRICARE Prime.
 You must report any changes to your medical status. >>Learn More